Generic selectors

 Warry Wolves FC, a team in the Nigeria National League, play their matches at Warry Township Stadium.
 The multi-purpose venue boasts a capacity of 20,000.

-Some of the most notable tournaments that have been held at the FIFA-approved venue are the 2009 FIFA U-17 World Cup as well as the All-African Youth Athletics Championships in 2013.
-It also hosted the Women's African Football Championship in 2006.
+Some of the most notable tournaments held at the FIFA-approved venue include the 2009 FIFA U-17 World Cup and the 2013 All-African Youth Athletics Championships.
+It also hosted the 2006 Women's African Football Championship.

 Best stadium in Africa